 Creating a metadata view

 A metadata view is a collection of metadata fields that is applied to an archive.
-The Metadata View controls the fields that are in the different FotoWeb user interfaces and plugins, and whether they are read-only or editable.
+The metadata view controls the fields in the different FotoWeb user interfaces and plugins and whether they are read-only or editable.

-Note: How metadata views affect uploading of assets to the system
+How metadata views affect the uploading of assets to the system

-The metadata view that is assigned to an archive also affects the fields users see and are required to fill in when uploading assets to an archive.
-By setting required fields, and optionally coupling that field with a taxonomy that has preset values, users will have to fill these fields in when uploading files to the archive.
-This applies to all means of upload to FotoWeb: from web browsers, FotoWeb Desktop, Adobe Extensions, and FotoWeb mobile apps.
+The metadata view assigned to an archive also affects the fields users see and are required to fill in when uploading assets to an archive.
+By setting required fields and, optionally, pairing that field with a taxonomy that has preset values, users will have to fill these fields in when uploading files to the archive.
+This applies to all upload methods to FotoWeb: from web browsers, FotoWeb Desktop, Adobe Extensions, and the FotoWeb mobile app.

 Creating a metadata view

-Start by choosing Site Configuration from the Tools menu.
-On the left-hand side, expand Metadata and select Metadata Views.
-Select the Add Metadata View button to begin.
+2. Select Add Metadata View to begin.
 You can also clone an existing metadata view by selecting the Clone link for the relevant view.

-Enter a name and describe the view using the Name and Description fields in the General section.
+3. Enter a name and describe the view using the Name and Description fields in the General tab.

 Adding fields